← Help center

 • It is not a guarantee that Airbnb, an insurer, or a court will reimburse you.

-• It is not cloud evidence storage yet; files stay with you until you submit them through the proper channel.
+• It is not evidence file storage; original files stay with you until you submit them through the proper channel.

 • It is not an off-platform payment request.
 Keep reimbursement requests inside the platform where required.